-Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.
+Drugs to avoid before a tooth extraction. – Medications & supplements that may cause complications when having a tooth pulled.

-Your dentist being aware of your meds list prior to removing your tooth is of utmost importance because some types of compounds have the potential to cause complications during a person’s extraction procedure and/or the healing process that then follows.
+Your dentist being aware of everything you take before your tooth extraction procedure is performed is of utmost importance because some kinds of compounds have the potential to cause complications during surgery and/or the healing process that follows.
 In extreme cases, the complications that develop might be life-threatening.

 Beware – It may be a compound’s side effects that are the issue of concern.